Di-KaZ/Ntaker/README.md

 # Known bugs

-- When autosave is enabled, QuillController event lstener breaks the focus of the editor and cursor can't figure out why
+- When autosave is enabled, QuillController event listener breaks the focus of the editor and cursor can't figure out why
 - Favorite 'tab' does not work on release build need to check why

 # Download release